 Doctoral Student Public Humanities Fellowship

-The Fellowship runs from August 2017 to May 2018, including mandatory attendance at a two-day training in New York City.
-The stipend is $8,000, plus a $500 travel and research stipend.
+The Fellowship runs from August to May, including mandatory attendance at a two-day training in New York City.
+For the 2017-18 year, the stipend is $8,000, plus a $500 travel and research stipend.
 The Fellowship is supported in part by a grant from The Andrew W. Mellon Foundation.
 Shared office space will be provided at 20 Cooper Square, 5th Floor.

 During the course of the Fellowship, the Fellow will have the opportunity to participate in programs, workshops, conferences, and advocacy events sponsored by Humanities New York.
 Fellows are also eligible for additional project funds to support programs developed during the course of the fellowship.
 Fellows are also encouraged to work collaboratively with Humanities New York to identify community partners, explore possible methods and program formats, and share findings as the research progresses.

 - Attend a two-day orientation run by Humanities New York

 - Develop a plan to give a public dimension to some aspect of their scholarly work and, as part of that process, identify potential community partners

 - Participate in workshops scheduled for December and June

 - Present the outcomes of their research and public work to the NYU community in coordination with the NYU Center for the Humanities and submit a final report to Humanities New York

 - Participate in Tuesday lunch presentations at NYU with other graduate students and faculty fellows

 Applicants must be residents of New York State and enrolled as a doctoral student in a humanities discipline at New York University.
 Preference will be given to applicants who are in the final stages of their dissertation project.